 The end of the 1930s also started to see the trend for ‘novelty’ costume jewelry, a style explored in the next article.

-Lastly, although perhaps not strictly jewelry, make-up compacts deserve a mention.
+Lastly, although perhaps not strictly jewelry, make-up compacts deserve mention.
 By the 1930s, make-up had became socially acceptable, and even fashionable.
 This led to beautiful designs of powder and mirror compacts being produced.
 Women wanted to ensure that their make-up was still in place when they were out and about, and they wished to do it in style.

 Today, the make-up market is flooded with styles of powders and compacts, although few are vintage in style.
-Look out for a sturdy case, and check the compact can be refilled.
+Look out for a sturdy case, and check that the compact can be refilled.

 More women wore jewelry in the 1930s than they did in the 1920s, especially in the daytime.
 Consider these pairings: